sandy081/Copy-Work-Items/README.md

 * Comments, state and resolution details are retained.

-* Links, Attachments, internal data like ranking can be copied
+* Links, attachments and internal data like rank can be copied

 * Backlog items are imported as backlog items.

-* Secured by allowing only ADMINs to operate.
+* Secured by allowing only Admins to operate

 ### Additional Options